Dollar holds gains after Fed expresses virus concerns

 “Potentially that’s this coronavirus.”

-The offshore Chinese yuan - heavily sold in recent days - was modestly weaker, down 0.05% on the day last trading at 6.968.
-The Australian dollar, which is highly exposed to the Chinese economy, has fallen 1.16% just this week, and was last down 0.19% at 0.675.
+The offshore Chinese yuan CNH= - heavily sold in recent days - was modestly weaker, down 0.05% on the day last trading at 6.968.
+The Australian dollar AUD=, which is highly exposed to the Chinese economy, has fallen 1.16% just this week, and was last down 0.19% at 0.675.

 Reporting by Kate Duguid and Tommy Reggiori Wilkes; Editing by Jonathan Oatis and Alistair Bell